x Challenges and Discrimination

 Mohawk Institute

 Residential schools have a long history in Canada.
 In the 1830s, residential schools became part of the government and church policy.
-In 1842, Sir Charles Bagot (Governor General of Canada) proposed federally run “Indian Residential Schools” as a good tool for separating children from their parents and forcing Indigenous peoples away from their traditional life.
+In 1842, Sir Charles Bagot (Governor General of Canada) proposed federally run “Indian Residential Schools” as a good tool for separating children from their parents and forcing Indigenous Peoples away from their traditional life.

 This also mandated that individuals carry only one legal status name, thus forcing British citizenships upon many, specifically the Métis, and erasing their identity and culture.
 One of these schools was the Mohawk Institute (located in modern-day Brantford, Ontario), which began as a day school for First Nations boys.
 In 1831, Mohawk Institute began accepting boarding students.
 The Mohawk Institute remained open until 1970.